-3.3.2.1 Housing Production
+3.3.2.1 Housing Production Recommendations

-Support a creative diversity of housing options including personal living quarters and/or micro units; "missing middle" housing types such as tiny houses, cottages, duplexes, townhomes, multiplexes, and small apartment buildings; shared housing, cooperative housing, co-housing, live-work units, and accessory dwelling units (ADUs), to help meet housing needs and diversify housing options.
+Support a creative diversity of housing options, including personal living quarters and/or micro units; "missing middle" housing types such as tiny houses, cottages, duplexes, townhomes, multiplexes, and small apartment buildings; shared housing, cooperative housing, co-housing, live-work units, and accessory dwelling units (ADUs), to help meet housing needs and diversify housing options.

-- Provide financial and other incentives to boost housing production for market rate and affordable housing, especially near transit and in Complete Communities. - New housing developments in the Plan Area should strive to increase the quality and quantity of housing units that are accessible to people with disabilities and older adults. - The city of Takoma Park should consider modifications to its rent stabilization policy to increase flexibility, decrease complexity, and ensure the policy does not deter new investment while continuing to safeguard tenants from onerous rent increases.
+- Provide financial and other incentives to boost housing production for market rate and affordable housing, especially near transit and in Complete Communities. - New housing developments in the Plan Area should strive to increase the quality and quantity of housing units that are accessible to people with disabilities and older adults.

-3.3.2.2 Affordable Housing Production
+3.3.2.2 Affordable Housing Production Recommendations

-- Increase the number of income-restricted affordable housing units, especially for lowand-moderate-income households. - Aligned with current county policy, new developments should provide at least 12.5 percent Moderately Priced Dwelling Units (MPDUs). - Prioritize MPDUs and two- and three-bedroom units for residential development projects as a top public benefit for the Optional Development Method in the Commercial/Residential family of zones (C/R) to provide additional affordable housing that is needed within the Plan Area. - The city and county should work with property owners to potentially obtain incentives, like a Payment In Lieu of Taxes (PILOT), to help make new affordable housing developments feasible and spur the production of more affordable housing. - Explore and leverage partnerships with public, private, non-profit, philanthropic, and religious institutions and pursue incentives to preserve and expand housing affordability in the Plan Area and to enable properties to redevelop as mixed-income communities serving a broad spectrum of incomes. - When public properties are redeveloped with a residential component, provide a minimum of 30 percent MPDUs, with 15 percent affordable to households earning at the standard MPDU level of 65-70 percent or less of Area Median Income (AMI) and 15 percent affordable to households at or below 50 percent of Area Median Income (AMI).
+- Increase the number of income-restricted affordable housing units, especially for low-and-moderate-income households. - New developments should provide at least 15% Moderately Priced Dwelling Units (MPDUs). - Prioritize MPDUs and two- and three-bedroom units for residential development projects as a top public benefit for the Optional Development Method in the Commercial/ Residential family of zones (CR) to provide additional affordable housing that is needed within the Plan Area - The city and county should work with property owners to potentially obtain incentives, like a Payment In Lieu of Taxes (PILOT), to help make new affordable housing developments feasible and spur the production of more affordable housing.

-- When feasible, developers of private residential projects should collaborate with nonprofit partners, of Takoma Park, and the Department of Housing and Community Affairs (DHCA) to reach deeper levels of affordability by providing affordable housing below 65 percent of the Area Median Income (AMI). - Support the development of permanent and temporary supportive housing for unhoused populations in the Plan Area.
+- Explore and leverage partnerships with public, private, non-profit, philanthropic, and religious institutions and pursue incentives to preserve and expand housing affordability in the Plan Area and to enable properties to redevelop as mixed-income communities serving a broad spectrum of incomes. - When public properties are redeveloped with a residential component, provide a minimum of 30% MPDUs, with 15% affordable to households earning at the standard MPDU level of 65-70% or less of Area Median Income (AMI) and 15% affordable to households at or below 50% of Area Median Income (AMI). - When feasible, developers of private residential projects should collaborate with non-profit partners, City of Takoma Park, and the Department of Housing and Community Affairs (DHCA) to reach deeper levels of affordability by providing affordable housing below 65% of the Area Median Income (AMI). - Support the development of permanent and temporary supportive housing for unhoused populations in the Plan Area.

-3.3.2.3 Preservation of Housing and Affordability
+3.3.2.3 Preservation of Housing and Affordability Recommendations